alexeyneu/rino2/README.md

 ## rino2

-address generation and token balance request
+address generation and token balance request with `tatum.io`